Discovering a rash on your skin can be alarming, especially when that rash is itchy or painful.

 - scabs that appear when ulcers and blisters heal

 Some people have herpes without ever having any symptoms.
 When you do have symptoms, they usually appear between 2 and 12 days after you’re exposed.
-Herpes bumps and blisters will show up on different parts of your body than shingles bumps will.

-Herpes may appear on your:
+Bumps and blisters caused by herpes may appear on your:

-- mouth, also known as cold sores
+- mouth, where they’re known as cold sores

 - upper thighs